milvus-io/bootcamp/solutions/video_similarity_search/object_detection/README.md

   ```

 ### 2. Start Server
 The next step is to start the system server.
-It provides HTTP backend services, you can run source code to start.
+It provides HTTP backend services, you can run source code or use docker image to start it.

 - **Install the Python packages**